Become A NeuroAffective Touch® Practitioner

 Bodyworkers will expand their psychological skills through body-mind collaborative languaging that supports the cognitive integration of changes in bodily states.

-In the training modules, you will learn…
+In this training, you will learn…

 - How to renegotiate states of hypervigilance clients face, resetting the social engagement system